nikoladhima/Duel-Warriors-Hub/README.md

 Key System Link: https://work.ink/22hl/6vkc8x8i

-(This script is not recommended to be used on mobile executors because of limitations to certain functions and it can cause the Auto Skills to error)
+(This script is not recommended for mobile executors because of limitations to certain functions and it can cause the Auto Skills to error)

 (Scroll down for the script)